Georgia Tax Deed Sales: What Does a Redeemable Deed Mean?

 getting property at Georgia tax deed sales

-The point is, the first year you’re going to make a 20% return.
-The second year, you’ll make a 30% return.
+The point is, the first year you’re going to make a 20% return; the second year, you’ll make a 30% return.
 If you don’t get paid, you are going to get the property.
 Something to think about.

-So you’re going to have to spend a little time looking at the county records, or get involved like you’re doing now and we’ll explain it as we go.
+This process is straightforward once you understand it.
+However, you’re going to have to spend a little time looking at the county’s public records, or get involved like you’re doing now and we’ll explain it as we go.

 I have some people that have purchased as many as 100 redeemable tax deeds at Georgia tax deed sales.
 Think about that.
-It didn’t get done in one week’s time.
-That took a lot of time.

 Earn Big Profits From Georgia Tax Deed Sales

 Now he does nothing but sit on his rusty dusty.
 He just waits.
 It’s a passive investment.

 He invested $6,000, and the property owner did not step forward and pay back the $6,000.
 That means Bob ended up with the property.
-Now he can do anything he wants with the property because he owns it.
-So he did just that.
+Now he can do anything he wants with the property because he owns it, so he did just that.

 Bob advertised not only on Craigslist and eBay, but he put up signs on the property.
+He ended up selling the property for $30,000.

 Let’s think about this.
 A $6,000 investment, and now you’ve got $30,000 in return.
 That’s a 500% return.